 - A. Net win shall mean the total amount wagered in Class III gaming, less the amount paid out in prizes, including the actual cost of non-cash prizes, which shall mean any personal property distributed to a patron as the results of a specific legitimate wager.
-Commencing on December 31, 2003, and each December 31 thereafter, the Tribe shall make annual payments equal to a percentage of the Tribe's annual Class III net win based on the following: - 1.
-The Tribe shall make payment to the State equal to 1.75% of the Tribe's net win, excepting the first \$5,000,000. - 2.
-In the event that the Tribe's net win exceeds \$35,000,000 but is less than \$40,000,000 (the "transition plateau"), the Tribe shall make payment to the State in accordance with paragraph A.1. above plus one-half of the difference described in paragraph A.3. below.
+Commencing on April 30, 2004 and each April 30 thereafter, the Tribe shall make payments equal to a percentage of the Tribe's annual Class III net win based on the following: - 1.
+The Tribe shall pay an amount to the State equal to 1.75% of the Tribe's net win, excepting the first \$5,000,000. - 2.
+In the event that the Tribe's net win exceeds \$35,000,000 but is less than \$40,000,000 (the "transition plateau"), the Tribe shall make payment to the State in accordance with paragraph A.I. above plus one-half of the difference described in paragraph A.3. below.

-- 3. In the event the Tribe's net win falls within the transition plateau described in paragraph A.2., above, one-half of the difference between the amount the Tribe would have paid to the State under the terms of A.1., above, and an amount equal to 3% of Class III Net Win, shall be retained by the Tribe and used for educational or social service purposes as appropriated by the Tribe. - 4.
-In the event that the net win of the Tribe exceeds \$40,000,000; payment to the State shall be based upon the schedule below:
+- 3. In the event the Tribe's net win falls within the transition plateau described in paragraph A.2., above, one-half of the difference between the amount the Tribe would have paid to the State under the terms of A.I., above, and an amount equal to 3% of Class III Net Win, shall be retained by the Tribe and used for educational or social service purposes as appropriated by the Tribe. - 4.
+In the event the net win of the Tribe exceeds \$40,000,000 per annum, the Tribe shall make annual payments based upon the schedule below: